 We could only place our hand about the level of the top of the center flame in the photo before feeling the intense heat.
 Denatured alcohol burns very clean and is a good choice for indoor use.
 However, great caution must be used because the flame is not easily visible.

 The stoves work well, however, we are concerned about the safety of using them indoors.
 They produce a large open flame.
-We recommend that they be used outdoors only.
+We recommend that they are used outdoors only.
 There are much safer alcohol stoves and heaters for indoor use.

 Alcohol as a Fuel Source